EU AI Act: A First Look at Europe’s AI Regulation

 Summary

-Proposals like the EU AI Act prove that AI technology is here to stay, and businesses need to start preparing for legal compliance.
+The EU AI Act proves that AI technology is here to stay, and businesses need to prepare for legal compliance.

 Etienne Cussol CIPP/E, CIPM